Fixin's for People Who Like Food

 This will produce a very wet, very sticky "Slack Dough" that is too loose to hold a firm shape.

-Cover the Dough and rise for 2 hours in a warm place.
-The Dough should double in size.
+Cover the Dough and rise for 2 hours in a warm place (about 80°), or until the Dough doubles in size.

 Form the Rolls